 Do your knees hurt?
 Are stairs starting to be a misery?
 When you drop something and it rolls under the couch, do you dread kneeling to retrieve it?
 Do you avoid getting down on your hands and knees to play with the kids or grandkids?
 Our knees, hips and ankles are joints that take a beating in daily life, because they support our weight, act as shock absorbers, and allow us to run, jump, dance and dodge.
 And like movable parts in a machine, they are more prone to problems and they can wear out faster than the rest of our body.

-Keeping active means keeping your knees and joints healthy, and even the most moderate exercise becomes impossible if just walking around the block is a chore.
+Pain is a barrier to keeping active.
+If your knees and joints hurt, even the most moderate exercise often becomes impossible and just walking around the block is a chore.
 Of course, overall joint health is incredibly important for all of those great physical activities like tennis, bike riding, cross-country skiing, swimming, and even simply planting or weeding your garden.

 However, taking care of the pain is only half of the equation.
 You need nutrients that reduce the inflammation (which damages joint cartilage and other tissue) and nutrients that help build up the structure of the knees and other joints in order to restore healthier levels of functioning.

 A natural approach to knee and joint health includes ingredients that have been part of traditional medicine systems or integrative practice, but have been improved by recent cutting-edge research.
 It’s also important to use these nutrients in combination, because – strong as they are – what they accomplish together is even more impressive than what they can do on their own.